 If our words are so important, what is a practical way to go about ensuring that they are helpful and not harmful?
 In the musical, My Fair Lady, based on George Bernard Shaw’s Pygmalion, Eliza Doolittle, a Cockney flower girl, takes lessons from a professor, Henry Higgins, so that she can pass as a lady and be more refined.
 Is there a Henry Higgins for us?

 One of the greatest benefits to engaging with the Bible, especially the Gospels, is the opportunity to read and learn about Jesus, the perfect communicator.
-As we read the Gospels there are two things we can be sure of about Jesus and these will help us as we evaluate our words.
+As we read the Gospels, there are two things we can be sure of about Jesus and these will help us as we evaluate our words.
 1) Jesus always loved without measure.
 And, 2) Jesus always spoke the truth.

-I encourage you to begin reading the Gospel of John and take a deeper look at Jesus’s interactions with people.
+I encourage you to begin reading the Gospel according to John and take a deeper look at Jesus’s interactions with people.
 Not only will you learn more about Jesus, you will also begin to learn more about yourself.
 I find that I tend to imitate the speech patterns, habits, and mannerisms of the people with whom I spend time.
 When the principal deposit into my life is social media, television or movies, those become the flavor and tenor I use to speak to others.
 The more time I take in the Scriptures not only gives me wisdom, but it also refines my thoughts and my speech.
-The more I meditate on God’s Word, the more natural it becomes to speak truth, to be loving and to make sure my words are helpful and destined to build up others.
+The more I meditate on God’s Word, the more natural it becomes to speak truth, to be loving, and to make sure my words are helpful and destined to build up others.

 Thanks to the support of our faithful financial partners, American Bible Society has been engaging people with the life-changing message of God’s Word for more than 200 years.